-How reasonable is it for someone earning only $14,000/year — with dependants and over $60,000 of debt on their credit report already — to finance a car to get to work or a home to live in?
-It virtually ensures the failure of any “fresh start” that is the essential goal of a bankruptcy.
+How reasonable is it for someone earning only $14,000 per year, with dependants, and over $60,000 of debt on their credit report to finance a car or a home?
+It virtually ensures the failure of any “fresh start” which is the essential goal of bankruptcy.

-The Debtor is almost always stuck in a Catch 22 situation where in order to prove undue hardship they have to hire expert witnesses and attorneys where if they can afford the attorneys it proves that they can afford the repayment of the student loan.
+The Debtor is almost always stuck in a catch 22 situation with ICRP if they try to prove undue hardship.
+On one hand, they have to hire expert witnesses and attorneys.
+But on the other hand, if they can afford the attorneys it also proves that they can afford the repayment of the student loan.